cemonatk/cemonatk.github.io/_posts/2026-04-27-krb5-two-unauthenticated-network-vulnerabilities.md

 ## Management Summary

 Two unauthenticated network vulnerabilities were identified in [MIT Kerberos (krb5)](https://kerberos.org/about/FAQ.html).
-A crafted message could cause a null pointer dereference and terminate the process, and a separate crafted message could trigger a read overrun of up to 52 bytes.
+A crafted packet could cause a null pointer dereference and terminate the process, and a separate crafted packet could trigger a read overrun of up to 52 bytes.
 The issues were fixed upstream in [commit `2e75f0d`](https://github.com/krb5/krb5/commit/2e75f0d9362fb979f5fc92829431a590a130929f).